 Diegetic Interface: The game interface is actually the ship's communication system, and restricting player input to multiple choice questions is justified through a glitch in the system that prevents the player's messages from going through.

-Dramatically Missing The Point: *Mute is convinced that Hyun-ae was irredeemably insane because she believes that if she really had a problem instead of a persecution complex all she needed to do was ask *Mute for help.
-You can then break the fourth wall and show her the log explaining why Hyun-ae literally couldn't ask.
+Dramatically Missing the Point: *Mute is convinced that Hyun-ae was irredeemably insane because she believes that if she really had a problem instead of a persecution complex all she needed to do was ask *Mute for help.
+You can then break the fourth wall and show her the log explaining why Hyun-ae physically couldn't ask.

 The Dung Ages: Life expectancy was about in the 50s.
 Arthritis set in in their 30s.
 The Emperor's wife dies from "wood built up in the spleen caused by stress".